-Dr. Thompson enjoys his work as a facial plastic surgeon immensely and is acutely aware that facial appearance can significantly impact interactions with others, individual self confidence, and overall quality of life.
+Utah Facial Plastics surgeons Drs.
+Thompson, Henstrom, and Manning enjoy their work as facial cosmetic and reconstructive specialists, aware that facial appearance can significantly impact interactions with others, individual self confidence, and overall quality of life.
 As our society has gained further understanding of the importance of personal health, diet, and fitness, the benefit has been an ever-increasing population that, although continuing to age, continues to participate and contribute in all areas of life.
 However, because appearance is inextricably linked with both the way we perceive ourselves and the way others perceive us, a perfectly healthy, pleasant individual can be judged as “tired,” “angry” or “old” by those with whom they interact.

-The procedures below are performed frequently by Dr. Thompson to help patients achieve their aesthetic goals and restore their facial features.
-It’s best to meet with Dr. Thompson to determine which procedure(s) is right for you.
+The procedures below are performed frequently by our surgeons to help patients achieve their aesthetic goals and restore their facial features.
+It’s best to meet with one of our specialists to determine which procedure(s) is right for you.

-Dr. Thompson sees a considerable amount of patients regarding facial rejuvenation of the lower face area and the amount of facelift surgeries he performs each year is far above the national average.
-When patients visit him for their intial consultation, they often report deep frustration in the looseness of their jowls, lower face and neck.
+Utah Facial Plastic's surgeons see a considerable amount of patients regarding facial rejuvenation of the lower face area and the amount of facelift surgeries they perform each year is far above the national average.
+When patients visit them for their initial consultation, they often report deep frustration in the looseness of their jowls, lower face and neck.
 Aging is inevitable, and overtime the jawline softens into the jowls, the folds around the mouth deepen, and the neck loosens and begins to sag.

 Heredity, personal habits, the pull of gravity, and sun exposure contribute to the aging of the face.
 Unfortunately, effects of these catalysts set in far before the inside feelings and symptoms of aging occur, which is why patients often report a deep desire to just look as young as they feel inside.
 Diet, exercise and healthy living keep us feeling good but it often requires surgery to restore outside features to reflect how one feels on the inside.